-Prior to commencing, projects’ baseline assessments are completed, specifically for school infrastructure projects and early childhood development centres.
+Baseline assessments are conducted before commencing projects, specifically in the case of school infrastructure projects and early childhood development (ECD) centres.

 Community education programme

-The Mining-related Skills Programme provides skills development opportunities to local youth who have reached ABET level 4 (equivalent to Grade 9) and are seeking employment.
-The first 59 cadets who completed the training were given permanent employment within the Company and a further 91 students completed their studies by year end.
+The mining-related skills programme provides skills development opportunities to local youth who have reached adult education and training (AET) level 4 (equivalent to Grade 9) and are seeking employment.
+185 cadets completed the training.

-Early childhood development (ECD) builds a vital foundation for education and is a critical part of socio-economic development in the region and the country.
-A number of children in the GLC do not have access to formal education during early childhood, and are cared for in informal day-care facilities.
-Lonmin supports 49 ECD centres with 143 ECD educators who serve 2,497 children.
-The programme provides carers with basic skills to teach children the foundations required to begin their formal schooling.
-A new group of 16 educators attended ECD Level 4 accredited training in 2015.
+Access to sound ECD facilities and teaching are essential to improve educational outcomes and socio-economic development.
+Not all children in the GLC have access to formal education during early childhood, and are cared for in informal day-care facilities.
+Lonmin supports 52 (2015: 49) ECD centres by providing 171 (2015: 143) ECD educators with basic skills, enabling them to teach children the foundations required to begin their formal schooling.
+The programme benefits these educators and the 2,674 (2015: 2497) children in the ECD centres.
+A new group of 12 educators attended ECD Level 4 accredited training in 2016.

 School nutrition programme